rasmuslos/AmpFin/README.md

 - Journal integration
 - Now playing widget suggestions
+- Chapters in the Apple Watch now playing app
-- HomePod (possible but require a centralized server)
+- HomePod (possible but would require a centralized server)

 ## Screenshots